Guidelines for Abstracts Submission

 A paper cannot be accepted if the conflict of interest disclosure is not signed.
 On the on-line abstract form, provide the requested details for all authors.

-The rules for preparing the abstracts are on this page.
+The rules for preparing the abstracts can also be found on this site.
 Failure to observe these guidelines may result in disqualification.

 Late breaking abstracts

-Late breaking abstracts may be accepted until from the 15th May until 19th June 2017, Midnight, CET with a non-refundable fee of EURO 100.- that has to be paid upon submission.
+Late breaking abstracts may be accepted until 19 June 2013, Midnight, CET with a non-refundable fee of EURO 100.- that has to be paid upon submission.
 The fee is applicable although the abstract is accepted or not.

 Late breaking abstracts will only be presented as posters.

-Late breaking abstracts are also published in the Supplement of Clinical Nutrition.
+Late breaking abstracts are also published either in the Supplement or in the next coming issue of the Journal.

 Presentation of abstracts